vendor rebates accounting treatment

 Sage Intacct and Sage 300

-Sage's accounting solutions are known for their reliability and comprehensive features. incentX complements these systems by adding specialized rebate management tools tailored to rebate accounting's unique needs.
+Sage's accounting solutions are known for their reliability and comprehensive features. incentX complements these systems by providing specialized rebate management tools tailored to the unique needs of rebate accounting.

 Oracle NetSuite